adamfilipczuk/TheIDS3000/README.md

 • CrewAI Flows: Offer fine-grained, event-based task management, support single LLM calls for precise orchestration, and integrate seamlessly with Crews.

+If you would like to know more about Crewai and how to use it, visit the Crewai website [here](https://docs.crewai.com/en/introduction).

 ## Installation and Setup

 Ensure you have **Python >=3.10 <3.13** installed on your system, as well as **Docker** and **Docker Compose**.
 Ubuntu and Debian systems, including WSL may also require `python3.11-venv`.